 I’m in awe of this 8 person tent—it has a spacious interior and storage but somehow stays compact.
 You can use the Browning Big Horn tent during the summer and also into late fall when the weather conditions become wet and colder.

 It should be noted that the fiberglass poles are incapable of withstanding a lot of vertical pressure; this could be in the form of horizontal pressure winds or falling snow on the roof.
 But, you’ll get a year’s warranty, and they use the most durable materials, so it’s probably worth it.

-- Tarps and vestibules.
+- Tarps and Vestibules

-1500mm is the number typically acceptable for a tent fly to be considered waterproof; this means that any number lower than the 1500mm standard will mean waking up to a puddle in your tent on a rainy camping night.
+1500mm is the number typically acceptable for a rain fly to be considered waterproof; this means that any number lower than the 1500mm standard will mean waking up to a puddle in your tent on a rainy camping night.
 Ratings should be relatively higher for tent floors because they deal with downward pressure most of the time.

-Ideally, your tent's hydrostatic head should measure anything from 3,000mm to 10,000mm.
-You would not want your peace of mind compromised because of the rain!
-However, it's worth keeping in mind that a greater mm rating does not always make it the best 8 person tent.
+Ideally, your tent’s hydrostatic head should measure anything from 3,000mm to 10,000mm.
+You would not want your peace of mind compromised because of heavy rain!
+However, it’s worth keeping in mind that a greater mm rating does not always make it the best 8 person tent.

 A hydrostatic head of around 3,000mm or more is recommended if you are camping in areas with heavy rainfall.
 The best waterproof tents are either three or four seasonal; this simply means that the tent is structurally able to withstand the climatic conditions of three or four seasons, day or night.

 The three-season tent is ideal for camping in the summer, spring or fall, and is incredibly lightweight.
 It’s perfect for camping trips in warm weather because it’s much cooler.
 A four-season tent is a lot heavier in comparison and is best suited for colder, wetter, and windier environments and climatic conditions.